cod3licious/simec-theano/README.md

-This repository contains the code for the similarity encoder (SimEc) neural network model (and others).
+This repository contains the code for the Similarity Encoder (SimEc) neural network model (and others).
 To get an overview, first check out the iPython notebook at `examples_simec.ipynb`.
 For further information see: http://openreview.net/forum?id=SkBsEQYll

 dependencies: (main code) numpy, theano; (experiments) scipy, sklearn, matplotlib, [nlputils](https://github.com/cod3licious/nlputils)